2i2c-org/team-compass/practices/development.md

 (coordination:cycles)=
 ## Team Cycles

-To begin each cycle, we collectively choose items to work on (or continue working) in the next cycle.
+At the beginning of each cycle, we collectively choose items to work on (or continue working) in the next cycle.
 Each item should have a person assigned to it and another person as a helper.
 The person assigned will be the one responsible for ensuring that the work gets done.
 However, our work within a cycle is a **team commitment**, and we are all responsible for helping one another accomplish our tasks.